-In Camel 2.0 you can turn logging of stack traces on/off.
+You can turn logging of stack traces on/off.
 If turned off Camel will still log the redelivery attempt.
 Its just much less verbose.

 Redeliver Delay Pattern

 Delay pattern is used as a single option to set a range pattern for delays.
 If used then the following options does not apply: (delay, backOffMultiplier, useExponentialBackOff, useCollisionAvoidance, maximumRedeliveryDelay).